SpaceCoastTechClub/spacecoasttechclub.github.io/coc.md

 If you are being harassed or offended by a member of the community, notice that someone else is being harassed or offended, or have any other concerns, please contact Gil Creque by direct message, @gilcreque.
 I will respond as promptly as I can.

  - [**Home**](https://spacecoasttech.club)

+> Thanks to [DC Tech Slack](http://www.dctechslack.com/code_of_conduct.html) for allowing us to use their code of conduct.